Azure-Samples/media-services-v3-dotnet/VideoEncoding/EncodingWithMESCustomPresetAndSprite/README.md

-# Encode with a custom Transform and thumbnail sprite
+# Encode with a custom Transform and a thumbnail sprite

 This sample shows how to create a custom encoding Transform using the StandardEncoderPreset settings.
 It shows how to perform the following tasks: